sahilpatel09/sahilpatel09.github.io/blog/appwrite/appwritedevto.md

 * Choose the Virtual Machine Name - appwrite
 * Choose the region - Canada (Canada Central) - It should be the nearest
-* Availability Options - No infrastucture redundancy required
+* Availability Options - No infrastructure redundancy required
 * Security - Standard
 * Image: Ubuntu Server 20.04 LTS - Gen2
 * Azure Spot - Unchecked